Clustering Topic Models

 from turftopic import ClusteringTopicModel

-model = ClusteringTopicModel(clustering=TSNE())
+model = ClusteringTopicModel(dimensionality_reduction=TSNE())

 It is common practice to reduce the dimensionality of the embeddings before clustering them.
 This is to avoid the curse of dimensionality, an issue, which many clustering models are affected by.
-Dimensionality reduction by default is done with scikit-learn's TSNE implementation in Turftopic, but users are free to specify the model that will be used for dimensionality reduction.
+Dimensionality reduction by default is done with TSNE in Turftopic, but users are free to specify the model that will be used for dimensionality reduction.

 What reduction model should I choose?